 The processing time (for water bath canning), pressure requirement (for pressure canning) and blanching time (for freezing and drying some foods) all need to be increased at higher elevations to destroy heat-resistant bacteria and to ensure home-preserved food products are safe to enjoy.

-2. Use tested recipes and follow all high elevation adjustments (sometimes referred to as altitude) provided--including pressure adjustments and/or blanching and processing times.
+2. Use tested recipes and follow all high elevation adjustment instructions provided (sometimes referred to as high altitude adjustments)--including processing time, required equipment, pressure, and/or blanching time.

 For more information on high elevation cooking adjustments read CSU Extension's High Altitude Food Preparation Guide.